Role of magnetic pressure forces in fluctuation dynamo saturation: Alignment angles

 However, the picture changes considerably in the supersonic case (run C) where compressibility effects are strong enough that in the kinematic phase, density enhancements drive the amplification of the magnetic field.
 In this case, the strong positive correlation seen in Fig.~\ref{fig:corr_sub_trans_super} results in density variations that are also correlated with magnetic pressure variations.
 Consequently, $\nabla\rho$ and $\nabla B^{2}$ are initially aligned parallel to each other.
 However, over time random stretching also amplifies magnetic fields in addition to field amplification due to compressions.
-Similar to the subsonic case, we find that as the dynamo saturates force due to magnetic pressure opposes further compression of the field lines resulting in the emergence of an anti-parallel alignment between the two that coexists with the parallel alignment\footnote{The (anti)parallel alignment further implies that the contribution from the $\nabla\rho\times\nabla B^{2}$ term towards vorticity generation is statistically insignificant even if magnetic fields are dynamically important and/or density gradients are large as in compressible turbulence.}.
+Similar to the subsonic case, we find that as the dynamo saturates force due to magnetic pressure opposes further compression of the field lines resulting in the emergence of an antiparallel alignment between the two that coexists with the parallel alignment.

 The right column shows that magnetic tension does not show any preferred alignment with the density gradient in the subsonic case.
 However, with the increase in flow compressibility, a weak orthogonal alignment between the two emerges which becomes more prominent at $\mrms = 3$.
 Thus, the nature of the alignments discussed above provides further appreciation of the role of magnetic pressure in dynamo saturation.